gitter-badger/artisanci/README.rst

 Community powered Continuous Integration! :beers: Run your own CI service out of the box and donate cycles to your favorite projects and developers.

 **WARNING: This project is very young and not nearly complete.
-Many many things can change.
-Do NOT use yet.**
+Many things can change.
+Not recommended for use.**

 Features
 --------